Quick start: Extract information from an image using AI

 4. Click Save.

-Note: When prompted, click Yes to confirm the type change.
+Note: When prompted, click Yes to confirm the column type change.
 The information doesn't apply in this case since there's no data in the table.

 1. Click + Add column in the column header.

-2. Change the Name field to Body style.
+2. Change the Name field to Description.

-3. Set the Type field to Enum.
+3. Set the Type field to Text.

-8. Add a new image column, as follows:
+8. Add a new Image column, as follows:

 1. Click + Add column in the column header.